-Abuse of power: the psychology of abusive relationships – DW – 05/05/2023
+Abuse of power: The psychology of abusive relationships – DW – 05/05/2023

 What is abuse of power?

-Abuse of power is when someone misuses their authority or higher position in a hierarchy to take advantage, coerce or harm other people.
+Abuse of power is when someone misuses their authority or higher position in a hierarchy to take advantage of, coerce or harm other people.

 And it can lead to different types of abuse, such as psychological, physical, financial and sexual abuse.